aiden-p/VITAI/README.md

 Requirements to run the vitai.py:
   1) Setup config file -- it's straightforward, but you will need a wordnik API key, which is free.
   2) Have a vocabulary file with one, and only one, word per line.

+*When importing into Anki, make sure the "allow HTML in fields" box is checked.